 You can also pre-bake the crust, let it cool, cover with plastic, and refrigerate overnight.
 Then fill and chill the finished tart the next day.

-And don't miss this irresistibly rich and creamy Vegan Chocolate Tart!
+And don't miss this irresistibly rich and simple Vegan Chocolate Tart!

 Vegan Tart Crust (Gluten-Free, Oil-Free)